2020 Wyoming Senate election

-The 2020 Wyoming State Senate elections will be held as part of the biennial elections in the United States.
-Wyoming voters will elect state senators in 15 of the 30 state Senate districts.
+The 2020 Wyoming State Senate elections was held as part of the biennial elections in the United States.
+Wyoming voters elected state senators in 15 of the 30 state Senate districts.
 State senators serve four-year terms in the Wyoming State Senate.

-Elections for the office of Wyoming State Senate will take place in 2020.
-The general election will be held on November 3, 2020.
-A primary is scheduled for August 18, 2020.
+Elections for the office of Wyoming State Senate took place in 2020.
+The general election was held on November 3, 2020.
+A primary was scheduled for August 18, 2020.
 The filing deadline was May 29, 2020.

 Retirements

 Four incumbents did not run for re-election in 2020.
 Those incumbents are: